Does the Carnivore Diet Work for Everyone?

 Sugar is a drug, and just like some people can’t give up coffee or smoking easily, they can’t get themselves through the carnivore transition period.

-It is a fault of modern humans, where we expect instant results without having to work for it.
+It is the fault of modern humans, where we expect instant results without having to work for it.

 Frankly, the western world is not really set up for carnivores.
 On top of this, it is something that your family and friends are unlikely to be receptive to and may even be hostile to.